KHRMNKY/Cattle_Classification_with_Pytorch/README.md

 ## Dataset

-The dataset used for this project consists of images of different cattle species.
+The Cattle dataset used for this project consists of images of different cattle species.
 Each image is labeled with the corresponding species.
-The dataset should be organized into subfolders for each species under a main directory.

 ## Installation